CartoDB/mobile-sdk/doc/sdk_with_carto.md

 For details see [Readme file](https://github.com/CartoDB/mobile-tile-packager/blob/master/README.md) of the Mobile Tile Packager.

-## Online maps from CARTO
+## Online maps

-If you have your map data in CARTO database, you can show it on the mobile with various methods. .
+If you have your map data in CARTO database, you can show it on the mobile with various methods.

 1) Integrate with the [Maps API](/docs/carto-engine/maps-api/) for Anonymous or Named maps